-9 Is there a definition of 'agreement' - or its equivalent - in the antitrust law of your jurisdiction?
-When assessing vertical restraints under antitrust law does the agency take into account that some agreements may form part of a larger, interrelated network of agreements or is each agreement assessed in isolation?
+Is there a definition of 'agreement' - or its equivalent - in the antitrust law of your jurisdiction?
+When assessing vertical restraints under antitrust law does the authority take into account that some agreements may form part of a larger network of agreements or is each agreement assessed in isolation?

 The Anti-Monopoly Law and the competition provisions in other laws or regulations do not contain a precise definition of an 'agreement'.
 Nonetheless, article 13 of the Anti-Monopoly Law defines a 'monopoly agreement' as an 'agreement, decision or other concerted practice which eliminates or restricts competition'.
+A draft implementing regulation issued by the State Administration of Industry and Commerce (SAIC) would interpret the concept of an 'agreement' as a written or oral agreement or decision, or a tacit agreement, coordination or another concerted practice between undertakings.